Graphic-Technologies/w2020/_course-content/week-7.md

 <div class="highlight-box">
   If you're zoomed in really closely, you can hold h, then click-hold with your mouse to zoom out and choose another zoom location.
 Go ahead; give it a whirl.
 </div>

+Content on this page is used with permission from {% include snippets/link-external.liquid text="cg.algonquindesign.ca" link="https://cg.algonquindesign.ca/topics/retouching-fundamentals.html" %}